trackme518/attendance_canvas/README.md

 These can be entered directly into the app as shown in the screenshot above.
 Then let the app load and show your students the QR code - they can scan it with their phone.

 ### 2. Save the Credentials
 Once you have entered the necessary information (URL, username, and password), click **Save**.
-The app will remember these settings for the future.
+You can copy-paste your data with CTRL+V. The app will remember these settings for the future.

 - **Note**: You will need to log in only once.
 The next time you start the app, it will automatically load the credentials and log you in.